 President Bidya Devi Bhandari and Prime Minister KP Sharma Oli offered tributes to the seven victims of Wednesday’s helicopter crash, including Minister for Culture, Tourism and Civil Aviation Rabindra Adhikari.

-Vice-President Nanda Bahadur Pun and House Speaker Krishna Bahadur Mahara, other ministers and senior government officials, and general public paid their last respects to all those killed in the helicopter accident.
+The bodies of the Air Dynasty helicopter crash victims were kept at Tundikhel ground on Friday for tributes.
+Vice-President Nanda Bahadur Pun; House Speaker Krishna Bahadur Mahara; ministers and senior government officials; and the general public paid their last respects to the deceased.

 Adhikari’s body was airlifted to his hometown in Pokhara later in the afternoon.
 He was cremated at Ramghat with full state honours.
 Adhikari’s wife Bidhya and their sons, Biraj and Swaraj, performed the last rites as per the Hindu tradition by lighting the funeral pyre.